top of page

 Praise From Our Customers

-" Thank you once again for publishing a wonderful book filled with information members of our group have come to value through the many years we have ordered you yearly book! "
+" Thank you once again for publishing a wonderful book filled with information members of our group have come to value through the many years we have ordered your yearly book! "

 Thunder Bay Master Gardeners